William H. Dana

-William Harvey "Bill" Dana (November 3, 1930 – May 6, 2014) was an American aeronautical engineer, U.S. Air Force pilot, NASA test pilot, and astronaut.
+William Harvey Dana (November 3, 1930 – May 6, 2014) was an American aeronautical engineer, U.S. Air Force pilot, NASA test pilot, and astronaut.
 He was one of twelve pilots who flew the North American X-15, an experimental spaceplane jointly operated by the Air Force and NASA.
 He was also selected for participation in the X-20 Dyna-Soar program.

 On two separate flights, Dana flew the X-15 to an altitude above 50 miles, thereby qualifying as an astronaut according to the United States definition of the boundary of space; however, neither flight exceeded the Kármán line, the internationally accepted boundary of 100 kilometers (62 miles).

 Early life and education

 Dana was born in Pasadena, California on November 3, 1930.
 He received a Bachelor of Science degree from the United States Military Academy in 1952 and served four years as a pilot in the United States Air Force.
 He joined NASA on October 1, 1958, after receiving a Master of Science degree in Aeronautical Engineering from the University of Southern California.

 Dana married his wife Judi in 1962, and they had four children.